merenlab/merenlab.org/tutorials/infant-gut/index.md

 If you are interested in learning more details about this enrichment analysis and its output, the tutorial for it is [here]({% post_url anvio/2016-11-08-pangenomics-v2 %}/#making-sense-of-functions-in-your-pangenome).

-## Chapter VI: Microbial Population Genetics
+## Chapter VII: Microbial Population Genetics

 Here we will profile the single-nucleotide variations (SNVs) in the *E. faecalis* bin found in Sharon et al.'s Infant Gut Dataset (IGD).